 The Black Bear Encounter Wish

 Literally ten minutes after saying goodbye to Cool Breeze, the unthinkable happened.
-About 30m down the track in front of me a black bear started crossing my path.
-I went into shock as I quickly froze while taking in a huge gasp of air.
+About 30 metres down the track in front of me a black bear started crossing my path.
+I went into shock as I quickly froze, at the same time taking in a huge gasp of air.
 My actions startled the bear and he too froze in mid step.
 The bear turned its head to face me and our eyes locked.

 It suddenly occurred to me that if this bear is a mother, she will attack me to protect her cubs.
 Without moving my head, my eyes slowly scanned the ground around me looking for a broken log that I could use to protect me.
 All I could see was twigs.
 I then scanned the shrubs around the trees but couldn’t see any cubs playfully bouncing around.

 Another minute passed and we were both still in a stare lock.
 So I came to the conclusion that there are no cubs around.
 But I also had another thought directed to the bear.
 ‘Well if you’re not going to move, then I’m going to take a photo because no one is ever going to believe me’.
 I had an overwhelming desire to get proof.
 If Cool Breeze didn’t see a bear in two months of hiking but I see one within 30 minutes of stepping onto the track, I really needed evidence.

 Ever so slowly, my hand reached for the side pocket of my hiking pants and pulled out my compact camera.
 The whole time our eyes were still locked.
 My confidence grew when I noticed that the bear still didn’t move.
 So I proceeded with my plan and carefully pulled the camera out of its pouch.
 The bear still didn’t move.
 But as soon as I switched the camera on, the lens noise startled the bear and began to run into the woods.